rawphp/RawMigrator/README.md

 Please submit bug reports, suggestions and pull requests to the [GitHub issue tracker](https://github.com/rawphp/RawMigrator/issues).

 ## Changelog

+#### 17-09-2014
+- Added DBTestCase class to be used with the migrator when testing database.

 #### 16-09-2014
 - Added optional $levels parameter to `migrateUp( )` and `migrateDown( )` in Migrator.